4ahmnm-MTIN-2021/02home-Recap-schiderf/README.md

 # 00inclass-Recap-schiderf
 ### Project description:
-Simple Programm with three scenes, a random color changer and a calculator
+Simple Programm with three scenes, a random color changer and a calculator.
+The first Scene is a welcomescene with a next Button.
+In the second Scene a rectangle changes random to 1 of 4 colors, when a button is pressed.
+The third is a simple additional calculator.

 ### Development platform: